unclebayo/etl-python-task/README.md

 Note that, at this stage, I noticed some of the tables do not have headers which were tricky at this point.
 So I manually assigned headers to this data as at the point of moving from source to staging.

 In moving the data from source to staging, the following were considered:
  1. I want the data the way it is without any transformation or changes at this point
+ 2. The only change done was the file format: json to csv which allowed for easily manipulation for the data without column headers
- 2. I implemented a "TRUNCATE TABLE" query to always empty the table first before loading whenever the ETL pipeline runs (FULL REPLICATION)
+ 3. I implemented a "TRUNCATE TABLE" query to always empty the table first before loading whenever the ETL pipeline runs (FULL REPLICATION)

+In my code base, I wrote two functions to get the data from the source,
+  a. def data_without_header (for continents, countries.3to2, countries.2to3)
+  b. def data_with_header (for all other tables)

+## Explaining the code